Justin Fisk, Director of World Languages and ELL

 May a State Seal of Biliteracy be awarded to high school students who meet the assessment criteria but do not enroll in World Language courses in high school?

 Enrollment in a Stevenson World Language course is not a prerequisite for attaining the State Seal of Biliteracy or Commendation toward Biliteracy.
 Students must meet the language proficiency criteria in BOTH ENGLISH and the SECOND LANGUAGE.

 If a student is proficient in English and two or more other languages, how should this be recognized on the diploma and transcript?

 Once a student establishes high proficiency in English via the SAT, ACT, or ACCESS for ELL exam and another language, Stevenson will award a Seal of Biliteracy or Commendation.

 What is the difference between the Seal of Biliteracy and Commendation toward Biliteracy?

 Illinois provides two awards: Seal of Biliteracy for those with a "high level of proficiency" - for most languages this level is Intermediate High and can be achieved via the AP Exam, AAPPL, ALIRA, and Avant STAMP 4S.
 A secondary award is the Commendation Toward Biliteracy (Intermediate-Low).
 Illinois state universities, by state law, are required to provide university credit for Seal recipients.
 Commendation recipients do not receive university credits.

 What if a student takes an AP language exam as a junior or sophomore?

-If you take an AP language exam as a junior or sophomore, please know that the AP exam can also serve to qualify for the Seal of Biliteracy based on qualifying scores.
+AP exams taken during sophomore or junior year can also serve to qualify for the Seal of Biliteracy based on qualifying scores.